Page 6: Historical Events In July - 16

 1945 " Fat Boy", the experimental, plutonium bomb, exploded at 5:30 a.m. in the first U.S. test of an atomic bomb.
 The mushroom-shaped cloud rose to a height of 41,000 feet above the New Mexico desert at Alamogordo Air Base.
 All life in a one-mile radius ceased to exist on July - 16.

-1946 On July - 16 attempt made to recall Mayor Lapham (1st time in SF history)
+1946 Attempt made to recall Mayor Lapham (1st time in SF history) on this day in history.

-1948 Eddie Sawyer replaces Ben Chapman in Phila, NY Giants Leo Durocher replaces Mel Ott & Burt Shotton replaces Durocher as Dodger manager on July - 16.
+1948 Eddie Sawyer replaces Ben Chapman in Phila, NY Giants Leo Durocher replaces Mel Ott & Burt Shotton replaces Durocher as Dodger manager on this day in history.

 1950 On July - 16 the largest crowd in sporting history -- 199,854 -- watched the World Cup soccer finals in Rio de Janeiro, Brazil.
 Uruguay defeated Brazil.